ETHRISE Rebalancing Mechanism

 We need to do the rebalancing in order to maintain the target leverage ratio.
 The leverage ratio is defined below:

-is the net-asset value of the ETHRISE token.
+Where is collateral value per ETHRISE token and is the net-asset value of the ETHRISE token.

-will decrease when the collateral price is up and
+The leverage ratio will decrease when the collateral price is up and will increase when the collateral price is down.

 We can simplify the rebalancing problem as follows: